nuest/eumetsat-pn-evaluations/README.md

   * This class extracts info from XML records with XPath and create a JSON stored in a file for each record.
 Then all the JSON files are indexed in the Elasticsearch database.
   * The configuration file is ``api/elasticsearch-api/src/main/resources/feederconfig.yml``
   * An example JSON record is described here https://gist.github.com/gaubert/e26eb189f7e42317fbb1
+* The feeder is also executed if the endpoint is not fed yet when starting the app (see below).

 ### 3) Search web app